paralevel/hidden-shortcuts-actions/README.md

 |Gets a specific piece of information from the Ulysses sheets passed into the action.<p><sub>__Result__<br>(Text) The piece of information</sub>|
 <br>

 <sub>_Descriptions are taken from the individual action's Get Info dialog.
-Some titles have been changed to a more human-friendly or descriptive name._</sub>
+Some titles and phrases have been changed to be more human-friendly or descriptive._</sub>

 <br>
 <br>